 • Second Amendment

-Judge VanDyke advocated for Second Amendment rights even when threatened during a national crisis such as COVID-19.
-Josh Blackman wrote, “Judge VanDyke wrote that ‘the need for armed protection in self-defense can arise at a moments' notice and without warning.’
+Judge VanDyke advocated for Second Amendment rights, even during COVID-19.
+Josh Blackman wrote, “Judge VanDyke wrote that ‘the need for armed protection in self-defense can arise at a moments’ notice and without warning.’
 And, he observed, this fact ‘is particularly true in these turbulent times of rising crime rates and mass police resignations due to low morale and the onslaught of legislative reform.’
 The Founders, Judge VanDyke observed, understood ‘the acute need for Second Amendment rights during temporary crises.’
-The Second Amendment ‘itself becomes meaningless when it is needed most - especially to the victims of attacks,’ if ‘the government suspends these rights during times of crises.’”[20]
+The Second Amendment ‘itself becomes meaningless when it is needed most -- especially to the victims of attacks,’ if ‘the government suspends these rights during times of crises.’”

 VanDyke was also a member of the National Rifle Association.
 Judge VanDyke stated on his 2014 NRA Candidate questionnaire that he believed all “gun control laws are misdirected” and that he opposed banning the sale or possession of any firearm.
 He also indicated that he would like to support legislation to repeal state restrictions on carrying guns in places such as banks, government office buildings, places where alcohol is served, and college campuses.